szermatt/visual-replace/docs/source/usage.rst

    pair: variable; visual-replace-minibuffer-mode-hook
    pair: variable; visual-replace-min-length

 This section lists a few of the most interesting customization options available in visual replace.
 Call :kbd:`M-x customize-group visual-replace` to see all options.

-Notably, see that customization group for the available customizable faces.
+For face customization, see the :ref`next section<faces>`.

 * :kbd:`M-x customize-option visual-replace-preview` With this option enabled, Visual Replace highlights matches and offer a preview of